Our Review Process

 HHS in diabetes refers to Hyperosmolar Hyperglycaemic State.
 It generally occurs in people diagnosed with Type 2 diabetes experiencing significantly high blood sugar levels.
 High glucose levels mean levels higher than 40 mmoI/I. This condition can develop over time due to a combination of infections or other illnesses and dehydration.
 HHS can be fatal and even lead to death if timely treatment is not taken.

 If you are experiencing dry skin, frequent urination, nausea, disorientation, and excessive thirst, you can get checked for HHS.
 While dehydration, confusion, and loss of consciousness are some common symptoms of HHS, the condition is not generally diagnosed until the person falls severely ill because of HHS.
 Stopping diabetes medication midway during any illness can contribute to HHS, but at times blood sugar levels rise exceptionally high even after taking medicines because of hormonal effects.
+Know about gestational diabetes treatment.

 If the pancreas secretes little or no insulin, or if the body can't use it, other hormones turn fat into energy.
 High quantities of hazardous substances, such as acids and ketone bodies, might lead to ketoacidosis.
 The side effects of diabetes ketoacidosis are significant diabetes conditions.
 Among the signs and symptoms are: